janestreet/magic-trace/README.md

 More documentation is available on [the magic-trace wiki](https://github.com/janestreet/magic-trace/wiki).

-# Testimonials

-If you're on the fence about trying this out, we've collected some [testimonials](https://github.com/janestreet/magic-trace/wiki/Unsolicited-reviews) from other users.

 # Privacy policy

 magic-trace does not send your code or derivatives of your code (including traces) anywhere.